-Varicose veins are very common with estimates ranging as high as 15 to 20% of the general population.
+Varicose veins, also known as spider veins, are very common, with estimates ranging as high as 15 to 20% of the general population.
 In patients over the age of 50 years, varicose veins are estimated to be present in as high as 50% of the general population.
-This age relationship tends to be due to the atrophy of the muscle as we age resulting in loss of muscle tone and less support for the vein.
+This age relationship is due to the atrophy of the muscle as we age resulting in loss of muscle tone and less support for the vein.
 The superficial veins of the leg are particularly predisposed to increased pressure due to lack of support on all sides of their walls.

-The venous system of the leg consists of three categories of veins; superficial, perforating and deep.
+The venous system of the leg consists of three categories of veins: superficial, perforating, and deep.
 Superficial and deep veins are lined with valves.
-Valves are small cups that allow blood to flow in one direction (uni-directional).
-Venous flow begins in the distal, superficial veins, into the perforating veins and finally to the deep veins with return to the heart.
+Valves are small cups that allow blood to flow in one direction (uni-directional.)
+Venous flow begins in the distal, superficial veins, moves into the perforating veins and finally into the deep veins with return to the heart.
 The muscles of the legs aid in compressing the veins of the leg, pushing the blood through the veins to the heart.
-Defects in the valves allow blood to flow in a reverse direction creating back pressure on the wall of the vein.
+Defects in the valves allow blood to flow in a reverse direction, creating back pressure on the wall of the vein.
 This back pressure is called venous hypertension.
-If venous hypertension is sufficient to damage the supportive wall of the vein, the vein will change in shape to become tortuous and dilated creating what we know as a varicose vein.
-Telangectasia are very similar to varicose veins and are the small visible superficial veins often referred to as spider veins.
+If venous hypertension is sufficient to damage the supportive wall of the vein, the vein will change in shape to become tortuous and dilated, creating what we know as a varicose vein.
+Telangiectasia are very similar to varicose veins and are the small visible superficial veins often referred to as spider veins.

-Varicose veins and telangectasia account for more than 90% of overall venous disease.
+Varicose veins and telangiectasia account for more than 90% of overall venous disease.
 The importance of treating varicose veins lies in the fact that patients with varicosities are more predisposed to the formation of emboli (blood clots) within the varicosity.
-Emboli can have significant sequella including pulmonary embolus (blood clot to the lung) or myocardial infarction (heart attack).
-Another common problem associated with chronic venous disease of the legs is edema (swelling).
+Emboli can have significant sequella including pulmonary embolus (blood clot to the lung) or myocardial infarction (heart attack.)
+Another common problem associated with chronic venous disease of the legs is edema (swelling.)
 Chronic edema of the legs due to venous hypertension may lead to venous stasis dermatitis, cellulitis, venous ulcers and the inability to stand or walk.

 Causes and contributing factors

-The causes of varicose veins and telangectasia are many, but the single most common contributing factor is genetic.
+The causes of varicose veins and telangiectasia are many, but the single most common contributing factor is genetic.
 Most of the contributing factors implicated in causing varicose veins do so by creating a back pressure on the flow of blood from the legs into the pelvis.
-These include obesity, prolonged periods of standing, pregnancy or abdominal tumors.
+These include obesity, prolonged periods of standing, pregnancy, or abdominal tumors.

 Peripheral arterial disease